C. Christine Fair, PhD, Field Chair

 IPOL majors must complete 11 courses, including:

-- (1) IPOL-320: Quantitative Methods for International Politics
+- (1) INAF-320: Quantitative Methods for International Affairs

 - (6) Six courses selected from the student’s primary concentration field.
 Available fields of concentration: (1) International Law, Institutions and Ethics; (2) International Security; (3) Foreign Policy and Policy Processes.
 One course MUST be a specified concentration course that will appear on MyDegree upon declaration.